kubernetes/test-infra/prow/ANNOUNCEMENTS.md

 in more recent versions so it is recommended that the most recent versions are used when updating deployments.

+ - *JUN 1, 2018* all unquoted `boolean` fields in config.yaml that were unmarshall
+   into type `string` now need to be quoted to avoid unmarshalling error.
  - *May 9, 2018* `deck` logs for jobs run as `Pods` will now return logs for the `"test"` container only.
  - *April 2, 2018* `updateconfig` format has been changed from